Hand spinning: Contemporary hand spinning

 Hand-spinning is still an important skill in many traditional societies.
 Hobby or small scale artisan spinners spin their own yarn to control specific yarn qualities and produce yarn that is not widely available commercially.
 Sometimes these yarns are made available to non-spinners online and in local yarn stores.
 Handspinners also may spin for self-sufficiency, a sense of accomplishment, or a sense of connection to history and the land.
 In addition, they may take up spinning for its meditative qualities.

-Within the recent past, many new spinners have joined into this ancient process, innovating the craft and creating new techniques.
+In the recent past, many new spinners have joined into this ancient process, innovating the craft and creating new techniques.
 From using new dyeing methods before spinning, to mixing in novelty elements (Christmas Garland, eccentric beads, money, etc.) that would not normally be found in traditional yarns, to creating and employing new techniques like coiling, this craft is constantly evolving and shifting.

 To make various yarns, besides adding novelty elements, spinners can vary all the same things as in a machined yarn, i.e., the fibre, the preparation, the colour, the spinning technique, the direction of the twist, etc. A common misconception is that yarn spun from rolags may not be as strong, but the strength of a yarn is actually based on the length of hair fibre and the degree of twist.
 When working with shorter hairs, such as from llama or angora rabbit, the spinner may choose to integrate longer fibres, such as mohair, to prevent yarn breakage.
 Yarns made of shorter fibres are also given more twist than yarns of longer fibres, and are generally spun with the short draw technique.

 The fibre can be dyed at any time, but is often dyed before carding or after the yarn has been spun.

 Wool may be spun before or after washing, although excessive amounts of lanolin may make spinning difficult, especially when using a drop-spindle.
 Careless washing may cause felting.
 When done prior to spinning, this often leads to unusable wool fibre.
 In washing wool the key thing to avoid is too much agitation and fast temperature changes from hot to cold.
 Generally, washing is done lock by lock in warm water with dish-soap.